KalaRohit/Google-AI-Hackathon/README.md

 - **Speed Improvements**: Continuous code optimization will make SimpleScript faster and more efficient.
 - **Pre-set Chat Prompts**: We'll add commonly used prompts like 'Summarize this page for me,' reducing the need for manual typing.
 - **Responsive Design**: We aim to create a flexible design for SimpleScript, allowing users to adjust its size and position to fit their screen and website layout.
+- **Security**: We would need to improve our application security, as our API does not validate any user input currently.
+We would need to implement a robust layer of validation to ensure safe and fair usage of Generative AI in our application.

 ---
 # References